Menu

 While this journey brings inevitable pain, you can still carve out pockets of joy.
 Do more of what makes you feel good – simple pleasures like buying flowers, having pizza night or splurging on that item you’ve been eyeing.
 Pour energy into hobbies, friends, your relationship.
 Move your body in ways that feel nourishing.
 Self-care looks different for everyone, so figure out what lights you up.

-Let Go Of Judgements
+Let Go of Judgements

 It’s easy to have inner dialogues full of “I should…” – I should be happy for her, I shouldn’t feel irritated – yet those perceived obligations often clash with reality.
 Let go of judgments about what you “should” feel or do.
 Your emotions simply exist, neither right nor wrong.
 Trying to force yourself into thinking or acting differently only causes more distress.

-Limit Social Media
+Manage Social Media Carefully

 Curate your social media feed to avoid pregnancy announcements and photos of bumps that trigger envy.
 Mute accounts or unfollow if needed.
 While support groups can provide solidarity, they can also fuel obsession and anxiety.
 Check in with yourself periodically about what feels helpful versus harmful.

-Make Couple Time A Priority
+Make Couple Time a Priority

 If you have a partner, nurture that foundation.
 Plan regular date nights, take up a shared hobby, reminisce about why you embarked on this journey together.
 Your relationship is a source of strength amidst the uncertainty.

 Having professional support provides an outlet to process this myriad of emotions.
 Therapists listen without judgment and can offer coping mechanisms tailored to your unique situation.
-If anxiety or depression start impacting daily functioning, counseling gives the tools to regain balance.
+If anxiety or depression start impacting daily functioning, counselling gives the tools to regain balance.

-Take Time For Yourself
+Take Time for Yourself

 When you’re intensely focused on trying to conceive month after month, it’s easy to lose perspective.
 Suddenly your whole world revolves around ovulation sticks, timing of intercourse, pregnancy tests.
 While having a baby is an important goal, it shouldn’t subsume your entire identity.